|Math@Mac Online Competition|

 Please use the link above to register your teams.
 Registration will open on Monday, October 31, 2016 and will close on Monday, November 28, 2016 at 5:30 p.m.

 Registration is now closed.

-A total of 975 teams from 63 schools wrote the contest, some as teams of one, but most in teams of two.
+A total of 1124 teams from 85 schools wrote the contest, some as teams of one, three, or more, but most in teams of two.
 We are very pleased to announce the following winners in three categories as well as teams that were awarded Honourable Mention.

 I would like to extend a special thanks to the teachers and students from SOU Goce Delcev, Valandovo, Macedonia for their participation in our Math@Mac Online Competition.
 Pictured below are the international winners of the 2013 Math@Mac contest.